Self-made millionaires are a rare & special breed!

 Work Hard & Hustle

 Now, I have to add that it’s not just about working hard.
-You have to work smart too.
+Self-made millionaires make a habit of working smart too.

 If becoming a self-made millionaire was just about working hard, there would be more of them.
 And as we know, less than 1% of the adult population is a millionaire.